-The Rohner lab is interested in all the beautiful variation we can observe in the animal kingdom, including us humans.
-We are investigating the general genetic mechanisms and particular mutations underlying this tremendous diversity in morphology, physiology, and behavior.
+The Rohner lab is interested in all the endless beautiful variation we can observe in the animal kingdom.
+Specifically we are interested in how animals can adapt to extreme environments by investigating the general genetic mechanisms and particular mutations underlying this adaptation.

 Understanding the genetic basis of adaptation has broad applications not only for a basic understanding of evolution but also for human pathologies given that many modern human diseases (e.g. diabetes, allergies, many types of cancer) are a consequence of being mis-adapted to modern society.

 We are mostly using the cavefish system Astyanax mexicanus as a model system to address the genetic basis of adaptation because of its clear ecological adaptation scenario, its multiple interfertile populations and the ability to breed and live in the laboratory.

 The cavefish Astyanax mexicanus is an exciting model organism that provides us with a clear ecological adaptation scenario, the adaptation to the subterranean cave environment.
 The model is perfect to study the combination of environment and the resulting variation, given the direction of evolution and adaptation is known (from surface to cave) and the environment of the cave provides reasonably well defined environmental parameters such as the lack of light, the scarcity of food, and the absence of predators.
 Most importantly the ancestral surface form remains interfertile with the cave populations, allowing for genetic (e.g. Quantitative Trait Loci - QTL) and developmental studies.

 Additionally, there are numerous independently evolved cave populations (e.g. Tinaja, Pachon, Molino) that have converged on the cave-morph phenotype, each of which is the result of a replicated natural experiment, making it an ideal system to study parallelism and convergence.